 Keep each of your E2E tests as short as possible and make the scope of each one as limited as possible.

 The latter part of that suggestion means you shouldn’t try to do more than necessary with any single test.
-For example, “log in,” “create a profile,” and “add friends” each represent a good scope for a test, whereas “log in then create a profile then add friends” is not a good scope.
+For example, “log in,” “create a profile,” and “add friends” each represent a good scope for a test, whereas a test like “log in then create a profile then add friends” is not a good scope.

 Following this guidance means you’ll save time and money and be more effective: